fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://blog.intigriti.com/2021/02/10/bug-bytes-109-hacking-big-tech-companies-with-dependency-confusion-using-crypto-to-forge-jwts-xss-that-works-in-2021/">-Hacking big tech companies with Dependency Confusion, Using crypto to forge JWTs & XSS that works in 2021</a>

+<a href="https://www.aon.com/cyber-solutions/aon_cyber_labs/finding-more-idors-tips-and-tricks/">-Finding More IDORs – Tips And Tricks</a>

 <a href="https://www-bleepingcomputer-com.cdn.ampproject.org/v/s/www.bleepingcomputer.com/news/security/new-phishing-attack-uses-morse-code-to-hide-malicious-urls/amp/?amp_js_v=a6&amp_gsa=1&usqp=mq331AQFKAGwASA%3D#aoh=16127320383040&csi=0&referrer=https%3A%2F%2Fwww.google.com&amp_tf=From%20%251%24s&ampshare=https%3A%2F%2Fwww.bleepingcomputer.com%2Fnews%2Fsecurity%2Fnew-phishing-attack-uses-morse-code-to-hide-malicious-urls%2F">-New phishing attack uses Morse code to hide malicious URLs</a>

 <a href="https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610">-Dependency Confusion: How I Hacked Into Apple, Microsoft and Dozens of Other Companies</a>

+<a href="https://lohigowda.medium.com/how-i-found-blind-xss-on-flipkart-6b22199f3496">-How I Found Blind XSS On Flipkart</a>

 <a href="https://medium.com/bugbountywriteup/a-tale-of-2nd-xxx-bounty-ability-to-gain-persistence-on-facebook-events-as-an-unremovable-9408338ccf8f">-A Tale of 2nd $xxx Bounty from Facebook</a>

+<a href="https://neroli.medium.com/oauth-misconfiguration-leads-to-full-account-takeover-22b032cb6732">-OAuth Misconfiguration Leads to Full Account takeover</a>

 <a href="https://blog.silentsignal.eu/2021/02/08/abusing-jwt-public-keys-without-the-public-key/">-Abusing JWT public keys without the public key</a>